-He wants to have a personal relationship with you and He will help you to discern when it’s time to take a step back, and when it’s time to get back in the game.
+He wants to have a personal relationship with you and He will help you to discern when it’s time to go on a retreat and unwind in his presence alone.

 Exercising Self Care

 Sometimes, it can be hard to look after yourself when you’re married, but God knows that self-care is vital and He wants you to make it a priority.

 Instead of feeling like a victim, God wants you to stand up for yourself and to believe in your worth and dignity.

 Take up a new sport, explore art galleries, or take a class – treat yourself to something that will make your heart sing.